The course is made up of:

-Candidates submit two pieces of course-work comprising one research paper review and one project, the latter being either a single long, two-term project or two short one-term projects.
-There are five written examination papers.
-These comprise one single general essay completed in 2 hours plus four 3 hour examination papers.
+Candidates submit two pieces of course-work comprising one research paper review and project work, the latter being either a single long, two-term project or two short one-term projects.
+There are four written 3 hour examination papers.
 On each of these four papers candidates answer 3 questions, not choosing more than two questions from any one Section (module).

 How to apply

 Details on how to apply will be made available in Lent Term.
 Please note that we no longer hold interviews.